agentmodels/agentmodels.org/chapters/8-guide-library.md

 -->

+### Contents

+1. <a href="8-guide-library.html#intro">Introduction</a>

+2. Creating MDPs

+3. Creating Gridworld MDPs

+4. Creating your own agents

+5. Creating POMDPs

+6. Creating k-armed bandits

+<a id="intro"></a>
 ### Introduction

 This is a quick-start guide to using the `webppl-agents` library.
-It does not provide background on concepts that are important for the library (e.g. MDPs and POMDPs, optimal vs. biased agents, time-discounting, etc.).
-For a more detailed, textbook-style explanation of the ideas behind the library, go to [agentmodels.org](http://agentmodels.org).
+For a comprehensive explanation of the ideas behind the library (e.g. MDPs, POMDPs, hyperbolic discounting) and diverse examples of its use, go to the online textbook [agentmodels.org](http://agentmodels.org).

-The library is built around two basic entities: *agents* and *environments*.
+The webppl-agents library is built around two basic entities: *agents* and *environments*.
 These entities are combined by *simulating* an agent interacting with a particular environment.
 The library includes two standard RL environments as examples (Gridworld and Multi-armed Bandits).
 Four kinds of agent are included.
 Many combinations of environment and agent are possible.
 In addition, it's easy to add your own environments and agents -- as we illustrate below.

 Not all environments and agents can be combined.
 Among environments, we distinguish MDPs (Markov Decision Processes) and POMDPs (Partially Observable Markov Decision Processes).
-For a POMDP environment, the agent must be a "POMDP agent", which means they maintain a belief distribution on the state.
-This separation of POMDPs and MDPs is not necessary from a theoretical perspective, since POMDPs generalize MDPs.
-However, the separation is convenient in practice: it allows the MDP code to be short and perspicuous and it provides performance advantages.
+For a POMDP environment, the agent must be a "POMDP agent", which means they maintain a belief distribution on the state[^separation].

+[^separation]: This separation of POMDPs and MDPs is not necessary from a theoretical perspective, since POMDPs generalize MDPs.
+However, the separation is convenient in practice; it allows the MDP code to be short and perspicuous and it provides performance advantages.

 ### Creating your own MDP environment